OmorFarukRakib/Calculating-the-value-of-pi-in-c/README.md

 # Calculating-the-value-of-pi-in-c
-This is a simple code in C where the value of pi is calculated using The infinite Gregory-Leibniz Series.
+This is a simple code in C where the value of Pi is calculated using The infinite Gregory-Leibniz Series.
+The real question is shown in below: